SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   > read mf:status
   < update mf:status [[100,"OK"],{...}]
-  < change mf:target 12
+  > change mf:target 12
   < update mf:status [[300,"ramping field"],{...}]
+  < update mf:target [12,{...}]
   < changed mf:target [12,{...}]
+  < update mf:value [0.01293,{...}]

-The status changes from "idle" to "busy".
+The status changes from "idle" (100) to "busy" (300).
 The ECS will be informed with a further update message on mf:status, when the module has finished ramping.
+Until then, it will get regular updates on the current main value (see last update above).

 **note:** it is vital that all 'side-effects' are realised (i.e. stored in internal variables) and be communicated, **before** the 'changed' reply is sent!